chrissherlock/inside-libreoffice/operating_system_layer/processes/process-termination.md

 ### Windows termination function

 The Windows termination function is somewhat more involved than the Unix version.
-Like in Unix version, the termination function is implemented in `oslterminateProcess()`_ , however we want to avoid the use of `TerminateProcess()` so that we can ensure an orderly process shutdown. _
+Like in Unix version, the termination function is implemented in `osl_terminate_Process()`_ , _however we want to avoid the use of `TerminateProcess()` so that we can ensure an orderly process shutdown._ _

-_**Step 1:** validate process identity is correct_
+**Step 1:** validate process identity is correct

 ```cpp
 oslProcessError SAL_CALL osl_terminateProcess(oslProcess Process)